saltukalakus/auth0-logs-graylog2/README.md

-# Auth0 - Logs to Winston Transport
+# Auth0 - Logs to GrayLog2

-This project is a simple Node.js application which will take all of your Auth0 logs and exports them to enabled exports.
-Currently it supports following exports;
+This project is a simple Node.js application which will take all of your Auth0 logs and exports them to GrayLog2.

+For debug purposes you could also store to a local file if you enable FILELOG_ENABLE option.
+Note that storing to file is not meant to be used in production because it won't scale well.
-* FileLog => Stores in `./logs/auth0.logs` in the same folder where this application runs.
+File log option stores in this path `./logs/auth0.logs` in the same folder where this application runs.
-* GrayLog2 => Stores in GrayLog2 server.

 ## Configure
 * Install Node.js and Npm in your local environment if you haven't installed yet.

 * Create a new client for your Logger as described [here](https://auth0.com/docs/api/management/v2/tokens#1-create-and-authorize-a-client).
 Note that, inorder to receive logs from Auth0, you need to set `read:logs` scope for this client.

+* In your GrayLog2 server create a new [HTTP GELF endpoint](http://docs.graylog.org/en/2.2/pages/sending_data.html#gelf-via-http).

 * Copy .env.example as .env in the same folder.
 Update the .env for your Auth0 Logger client created in the previous step.